 Usually, they’ve been struggling for a long while and are understandably desperate for relief.
 The sort of relief they’re seeking varies:

-- Some want to loose weight and keep it off.
+Some want to lose weight and keep it off.

 The pain of being stuck – and the deep longing for relief – has them flailing about for all kinds of fast, easy, next “solutions.”